MediaSFU/MediaSFU-ReactJS/README.md

 export default App;
 ```

-## Programmatically Fetching Tokens
+### Programmatically Fetching Tokens

-If you prefer to fetch the required tokens programmatically without visiting MediaSFU's website, you can use the PreJoinPage component and pass your credentials as props:
+If you want to fetch the required tokens programmatically without visiting MediaSFU's website, you can use the `PreJoinPage` component and pass your credentials as props:

 ```javascript
 import { MediasfuGeneric, PreJoinPage } from 'mediasfu-reactjs';